iceburgcrm/iceburgcrm/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Iceburg CRM, please send an e-mail to [taylor@laravel.com](mailto:security@iceburg.ca).
+If you discover a security vulnerability within Iceburg CRM, please send an e-mail to [security@iceburg.ca](mailto:security@iceburg.ca).

 ## License